nigelredding/act65.github.io/_posts/2017-12-02-histogram.md

 increase ```count``` by one.
 If it's greater, insert on the right.
 Repeat recusively.

 Then we've got our book in our tree. $O(n)$ bits of space were used.
 How long did it take to insert each item?
 We'll set up some machinery to solve this problem.
+In the end we show that after the insertion of the entire book, the expected depth is $O(\log n)$.
+From this we conclude that inserting all elements of the book takes $O(n \log n)$ expected running time.

 ## Random Binary trees